italia/eid-wallet-it-docs/docs/en/pid-eaa-entity-configuration.rst

   - `oauth_authorization_server`
   - `openid_credential_issuer`

-In cases where the (Q)EAA Providers authenticate Users using their Wallet Instance, then the metadata for *wallet_relying_party* MUST be provided in addition to the metadata above.
+In cases where the (Q)EAA Providers authenticate Users using their Wallet Instance, then the metadata for *openid_credential_verifier* MUST be provided in addition to the metadata above.
 In case a national eID scheme is used by the PID/(Q)EAA Providers for the User authentication, they MAY include a metadata for *openid_relying_party* within their Entity Configuration.
 The *openid_relying_party* metadata MUST be compliant with the current version of `SPID/CIE id OIDC Technical Specification <https://github.com/italia/spid-cie-oidc-docs>`_.

 Metadata for federation_entity